When: Thursday & Friday, October 27 & 28, 2022; 12-3:15pm ET

 Additional Rate for CEs: $20

-CEs: 6 CEs pending for LMFTs, LICSWs, LMHCs, and Lic.
+CEs: 6 CEs approved for LMFTs, LICSWs, LMHCs, and Lic.
 Psychologists

 - Identify the wide range of ethical issues wrapped up in what clients bring to therapy

 - Develop skills in ethical consultation while respecting client autonomy

 - See how we can make a difference in the broader society via being a “citizen therapist”

 Thursday, October 27,

 12-12:15pm Overview of the Field of Ethics

 12:30-1pm Why Ethical Consultation is Challenging for Therapists